JDASoftwareGroup/jdatech.github.io/_posts/2020-09-01-java-giants.md

 If you are curious, a colleague of mine has indeed seen this in production.
 It was, of course, only through research like the above that the issue was resolved.
 "Volatile" is definitely on our checklist for spotting errors of omission.

 ## Carol Dweck
 **Carol Dweck** is a giant in the field of empowering people to worry more about achievements and glorious struggles rather than always "appearing smart".
 Her concept is called the “Growth Mindset” and it is legitimately awesome.
 I love her 10 minute video [How to Help Every Child Fulfil Their Potential](https://youtu.be/Yl9TVbAal5s) as an (animated!) intro as well as her book “The New Psychology of Success”.
-Her “Growth Mindset” is a part of Blue Yonder culture, as touted from CEO down, and that culture is one of the many reasons why 20+ years later I still love coming to work here every day.

 How does Dweck pertain to this puzzle?
 Dweck has two concepts that are key to solving issues like the one above:  "not yet" and "no titles".
 Both are critical when striving for continuous, amazing achievement.